Lisa Robertson (footballer): Hibernian second spell

 In 2014 Robertson resigned for Hibernian.

+Durham

+In November 2018, Robertson signed for Durham Women.

+Celtic

+In January 2020, Robertson signed for Celtic.

+Loan to Birmingham City

+In August 2021, Robertson moved Birmingham City from Celtic on a season-long loan.

+Hearts

+On 29 June 2024, Robertson joined Hearts on a two-year deal from Celtic.

 International career

 Robertson played for the Scotland U-17 and U-19 teams.
 She was called into the national squad in February 2021, and made her full international debut in a 10–0 win against Cyprus on 19 February.

 Personal life

 Robertson runs her own painting and decorating company in Edinburgh.

 Honours

-As a Hibs player, Robertson has won the Scottish Cup three times in 2010, 2016 and 2017 and the League Cup four times in 2011, 2016, 2017 and 2018.
-She has been runner-up with Hibs in the league three times in 2015, 2016 and 2017.
-She was part of the treble winning Glasgow City team of 2013.
+As a Hibs player, Robertson won the Scottish Cup and the League Cup four times apiece.
+She was runner-up with Hibs in the SWPL three times in 2015, 2016 and 2017.
+She was part of the treble-winning Glasgow City team of 2013.